 The red farmhouse pendant wasn’t the only switcheroo in the craft room.
-I also made a ton of organizational edits along with adding some art (and ten pieces of flair…Office Space anyone?!) to really give the room some personality.
+I also made a ton of organizational edits along with adding some art (and ten pieces of flair…Office Space anyone?!) to give the room some personality.
 In case you forgot, when we last left off on the craft room project in February, it looked like this:

 Most of the art has been living in our attic since the

 dawn of time we moved here, so it’s about time I found a spot for it all.
 Especially the vintage golfer piece.
-He’s another one of my favorites, a thrifted find courtesy of my mother in law.
+He’s another one of my favorites, a thrifted find courtesy of my mother-in-law.

 Not only did vintage art pieces find a new home in the craft room, but I also used as many vintage pieces as possible to help me organize all my most used supplies.
-Like a salt cellar to hold thumb tacks, old baskets to house gift tags, vintage glass jars for washi tape, and even a brass planter to hold my ever growing (and latest obsession) of floral frogs.
-I really do need to find a roll of tape that fits the old metal tape dispenser that I picked up earlier this year at a thrift store.
+Like a salt cellar to hold thumb tacks, old baskets to house gift tags, vintage glass jars for washi tape, and even a brass planter to hold my ever-growing (and latest obsession) of floral frogs.
+I do need to find a roll of tape that fits the old metal tape dispenser that I picked up earlier this year at a thrift store.
 Christmas is coming and my wrapping station isn’t quite nearly ready to go.

 My favorite vintage find used for craft room organization has to be the wood sugar mold.
 It was one of my splurge items from my last trip to Brimfield.
-As soon as it came home, I knew I wanted it on my work bench to house pencils since we’re always lacking pencils around this house.
+As soon as it came home, I knew I wanted it on my workbench to house pencils since we’re always lacking pencils around this house.
 Either they make their way out to the workshop with Colby, or the dog eats them (

 singing pencils are his favorite), or they just somehow vanish into thin air.
 Now we have a dedicated spot where we can always find a freshly sharpened pencil.

-Although I officially call this space a craft room, it really serves many purposes.
+Although I officially call this space a craft room, it serves many purposes.
 It’s truly my own little slice of creative space.
 Not only do I craft on the bench but I also plan out house projects and room makeovers in this room.
 I spend too much time than I care to share flipping through my many notebooks of magazine pages I saved for someday inspiration.
 The other day I was up here sifting through them all and decided it was high time I started to plan out and work on our guest room.
-So I took all my favorite images and pinned them up on the bulletin board to help me nail down what I want to do with the room.
+So I took all my favorite images and pinned them up on the bulletin board to help me nail down what I wanted to do with the room.

 This room is also my wrapping station during Christmas (see the wrapping paper rack in the corner) and even serves as baby stuff overflow storage (see the toys collecting under the bench).

-I’m so happy with the direction that this room is taking and how those 10 pieces of flair have really helped pull the space together.
+I’m so happy with the direction that this room is taking and how those 10 pieces of flair have helped pull the space together.
 And thank you mister red farmhouse pendant for kicking my butt into gear to finally finish off this room.
 I’m vowing not to work on any other project or room until this space is finished.
 That includes the nursery for baby girl Campbell due to arrive in less than 3 months!